 You can see his latest report here: Click2Houston – Idle Trucks

-Ultimately the court will decide, unless their are further delays, when it hears the full case in May.
+Ultimately the court will decide unless there are further delays when it hears the full case in May.
 On April 27th, Judge Palmer set the Bond requested by West I-10 at $304,097 for them to continue to hold the apparatus until the appeal is heard.
 We will update you on whether or not they meet the bond as soon as we know more.